hack3ric/mimic/docs/mimic.1.md

 `-x, --xdp-mode`
 : Force XDP attach mode, either skb or native

+`-X, --use-libxdp`
+: Use libxdp Use libxdp instead of libbpf to load XDP program.
+: libxdp supports chaining multiple XDP programs on one interface.
+Mimic loads libxdp dynamically using dlopen.

 `-h, --handshake`
 : Controls retry behaviour of initiating connection (see [**CONFIGURATION/Handshake and Keepalive Parameters**](#handshake-and-keepalive-parameters))